Scoobi-wisdoom/nand2tetris/README.md

 The Hack computer is controlled by using the reset button to load the ROM with a Hack program.
 >The reset button is only used once per program.

+Ram has a screen memory map for output and keyboard memory map for input.

+Be aware that a computer never ends executing a program when turned on, which means that even when there is no instruction, i.e. nope instruction, a computer executes that instruction.
+A hacker may hide a malicious instruction after a number of lines of nope instructions.
+To prevent this, you are recommended to end the instruction by an infinite loop to take control.

 # References
 -  Noam Nisan, Shimon Schocken.
 (2021) The Elements of Computing Systems (2nd ed.).
 The MIT Press